lojban/lbcs/README-Basic-Usage.txt

 The Containers
 --------------

-All aspects of the service run inside containers; you can see them with "podman ps -a".
+All aspects of the bundle run inside containers; you can see them with "podman ps -a".
 If you're like "what the hell is podman?", just pretend it's docker and you should be fine.
 If you're like "what the hell is docker?", you shouldn't be trying to administer